james-cole/PyBrainAge/README.md

 conda activate pybrainage_env
 ```

 Here we are specifying precise versions of Python, scikit-learn, pandas, and numpy to operate within the isolated environment, ensuring it does not interfere with your other environments.
 This approach is essential to eliminate warning messages and potential errors caused by version conflicts, especially concerning scikit-learn.
+You won't be able to unpickle the model file unless you're using the correct scikit-learn version.

 However, please be aware that even with these configurations, you may encounter the following message.
 Please ignore!